2 Days in Bologna: A Relaxing Travel Itinerary On Foot

 • Save

-If you love stunning views you can visit Torre Asinelli, just 2 minute walking from the fountain.
-The towers are two: Torre Asinelli and Torre Garisenda, but you can only visit the first one.
-We are talking of the tallest leaning medieval tower in the world that was built between 1109 and 1119 by the Asinelli family.
+If you love stunning views you can visit Torre Asinelli, just 2 minutes walking from the fountain.
+There are 2 towers: Torre Asinelli and Torre Garisenda, but you can only visit the first one.
+We are talking of the tallest leaning medieval tower in the world, built between 1109 and 1119 by the Asinelli family.
 You have to book in advance otherwise you cannot enter.
-498 stairs will take you to the top where you can enjoy the panorama from the tower.
+498 stairs will take you to the top to enjoy the panorama from the tower.
 The ticket is only €5.

 bologna_towers